-In 1947 a movie version of the book The High Barbaree by Charles Nordhoff and James Norman Hall, the same authors who wrote Mutiny on the Bounty, came out.
+In 1947, before I reached age ten, a movie version of the book The High Barbaree by Charles Nordhoff and James Norman Hall, the same authors who wrote Mutiny on the Bounty, came out.
 Set in World War II and following the plot of the novel, the movie starred Van Johnson and June Allyson as childhood friends who get separated when June's family moves away.
 The story begins in the present (that is, the present then, circa 1943-44) with June and Van now back together again as grown adults.
 June soon discovers that Van has not followed his dream of becoming a doctor and tries to convince him that he needs to be true to himself or else he will never be happy.
 Before June succeeds in her mission, although the two find themselves in love, neither can act on it because once again they become separated --- only this time by the ravages of war.

 Van, who has now become a Navy pilot, while on patrol in the South Pacific in his PBY 5-A floatplane, is shot down.
 He and his co-pilot find themselves stranded and drifting without communication and become listed missing in action and presumed dead.
 Days go by.
 To pass the time, through a series of flashbacks, Van begins telling stories of his childhood, taking the viewer through his life as a young boy and the close friendship he had with June up until the time she moved away.
 He talks about his Uncle and various tall tales he used to tell.
 His uncle, a seafaring man who is now a Navy Captain, told him about a mysterious enchanted and uncharted island that rose up out of the sea that he saw once in his youth, an island called High Barbaree.
 In his stories he even related to Van the latitude and longitude of the island.
 The co-pilot charts their position and discovers their location is right on top of the coordinates Van's uncle had given him for the legendary island many, many years ago when Van was just a boy.
 Before the disabled floatplane is able to drift to the actual location --- 1 Degree North, 160 Degrees East --- the co-pilot dies and Van is left all alone and on the verge of dying himself, adrift at sea having long since run out of food and water.
 He is eventually located alive and returns to June, but not until after he apparently finds refuge on High Barbaree.
 Of course when he is finally found --- on his downed PBY --- even though he is no longer dying and in good health, as well as seemingly of sound mind, just like in the ancient Egyptian fable The Shipwrecked Sailor, there is no island or sign of High Barbaree.

 However, a few days later he showed up with a truly elderly man.
-The spiritual elder had been talking to a group of men about my story when a man stepped forward saying he had been a "Code Talker" in the south Pacific during World War II and knew about PBYs.
-This inturn put a truly elderly man in the group into some sort of trance.
-The truly elderly man told the Code Talker for ME to beware of PBYs.
+The spiritual elder had been talking to a group of men about my story when an elderly man stepped forward saying he had been a Code Talker in the south Pacific during World War II and knew about PBYs.
+This in turn put a second truly elderly man in the group into some sort of trance.
+Using his native language the second truly elderly man told the Code Talker for ME to beware of PBYs.
 Because of the unusual nature of the warning, PBYs and all, the spiritual elder brought us all together.
-The truly elderly man was somehow privy to a story that it had been said that as a young boy I had been touched by the White Painted Lady(see).
+The second truly elderly man, calling me by my Navajo name "Haashke yah Niya" (wandering boy) that had graciously been granted me by a tribal spiritual elder, was somehow privy to a story that it had been said that I, as a young boy, had been touched by the White Painted Lady(see).
 Because of such, he felt a connection that otherwise might not have been there.
-Basically, through translators, because the truly elderly man did not have a full command of the english language, he wanted to know if I had access to a PBY.
-I told him not only had I never been on one or near one, to my knowledge I did not think I had ever even seen one.
-The old man slumped back almost as though he had fainted.
-Within minutes he returned to consciousness.
-He said that if not me someone from my past, possibly a woman, and if not her someone close to her would be impacted adversely in the use of such a craft.
-He told me to stay away from such aircraft and ensure that any of my friends that might fit the bill stay away from them as well.
+Basically, through translators, because the second truly elderly man did not have a full command of the English language, he wanted to know if I had access to a PBY.
+I told him although I had long known of PBYs, not only had I never been on one or near one, to my knowledge I did not think I had ever even seen one.
+Then the following happened:

 At the time I knew nobody that in anyway would be involved with a PBY, especially so since they were for the most part World War II aircraft on the brink of obsolescence.